oxen-io/lokinet/readme.md

 When running from debian package the following steps are not needed as it is already ready to use.

-## Create default config

-to configure as client:
+## Running on Linux (without debs)

+**DO NOT RUN AS ROOT**, run as normal user.

+set up the initial configs:

     $ lokinet -g
     $ lokinet-bootstrap

-to configure as relay:

-    $ lokinet -r -g
-    $ lokinet-bootstrap

-## Running on Linux

-**DO NOT RUN AS ROOT**, run as normal user.

-to run, after you create default config:
+after you create default config, run it:

     $ lokinet